 We're also making up a quick strawberry compote that also cooks up in the same sous vide water bath as the cheesecake.

-The mixer does almost all of the work for you in this recipe.
+Your stand mixer does almost all of the work for you in this recipe.
 And once the cheesecake ingredients are all mixed, just fill the jars and close the lids (being careful not to overtighten).
 Then put them in the bath.

 Making the Toppings

 The Graham cracker crumble isn't much harder.
 Just pulse the Grahams in a food processor, adding the melted butter, sugar and salt until it's all mixed.
-Then bake on a parchment-lined cookie sheet at 325°F until browned.
+Then bake on a parchment-lined cookie sheet at 325° F until browned.